GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-webhooks-via-persisted-queries/en.md

 # Creating Webhooks (via Persisted Queries)

+A webhook is an HTTP-based callback function that allows lightweight, event-driven communication between 2 application programming interfaces (APIs).
+Webhooks are used by a wide variety of web apps to receive small amounts of data from other apps, but webhooks can also be used to trigger automation workflows in GitOps environments. _([source](https://www.redhat.com/en/topics/automation/what-is-a-webhook))_

 Eg: Notion/Zapier/IFTTT/GitHub send payloads in the body of the call

 If we know these, we can extract their data, and do something with it